Multi Type Mean Field Reinforcement Learning: Mean Field MARL and Types

 We first make three mild assumptions about the Multi Type Mean Field update and then state two lemmas before giving Theorem~\ref{theorem:nasheq}.

 \textbf{Assumption 1}: In the Multi Type Mean Field update, each action-value pair is visited infinitely often, and the reward is bounded by some constant.

-\textbf{Assumption 2}: The agents policies are Greedy in the Limit with Infinite Exploration (GLIE).
-In the case of the Boltzmann policy, the policy becomes greedy w.r.t. the Q-function in the limit as the temperature decays asymptotically to zero.
+\textbf{Assumption 2}: The agent's policies are Greedy in the Limit with Infinite Exploration (GLIE).
+In the case of the Boltzmann policy, the policy becomes greedy w.r.t. the $Q$ function in the limit as the temperature decays asymptotically to zero.

-\textbf{Assumption 3}: For each stage game $[Q^1_t(s),\ldots,Q^N_t(s)]$ at time $t$ and in state $s$ in training, for all $t,s,j \in {1,\ldots,N}$ the Nash equilibrium $\pi_{*} = [\pi_{*}^1,\ldots,\pi_{*}^N]$ is recognized either as a global optimum or a saddle point as expressed as:
+\textbf{Assumption 3}: For each stage game $[Q^1_t(s),\ldots,Q^N_t(s)]$ at time~$t$ and in state $s$ in training, for all $t,s,j \in \{1,\ldots,N\}$ the Nash equilibrium $\pi_{*} = [\pi_{*}^1,\ldots,\pi_{*}^N]$ is recognized either as a global optimum or a saddle point as expressed as: